 Port bridging lets the ExaNIC operate as a mini switch.
-If you choose to enable port bridging, physical ports 0 and 1 are connected together in hardware in under 170ns.
+If you choose to enable port bridging, physical ports 0 and 1 are connected together in hardware by the FPGA.
 This means that any packets that arrive on port 0 which aren't destined for the host will be forwarded out of port 1 (and likewise for packets arriving on port 1).
-Additionally, the card supports rate matching in hardware (translating between 1GbE and 10GbE when the bridged ports have different speeds).
+Additionally, the card supports rate matching in hardware (eg translating between 1GbE and 10GbE when the bridged ports have different speeds).

 The original use case for this feature is to allow customers involved in high-frequency trading to put their most latency critical server as close to an exchange as possible, with any downstream servers or switches connected behind the ExaNIC.
 The ability to connect an optional backup power supply to the NIC means that even if this server goes down, network connectivity to downstream devices is maintained.
 Additionally, there's zero latency penalty incurred on packets to and from the host.